jamoma/Jamoma/readme.md

 The Jamoma framework can be easily compiled using a Ruby script.
 To do so, please follow these steps:

-1. From Terminal or the cygwin window (on Windows), go to the "Tools" folder in the main Jamoma directory by running the following command :
+1. From Terminal or the cygwin window (on Windows), go to the the main Jamoma directory by running the following command :

-    cd Jamoma/Tools
+    cd Jamoma

 2. Run the Ruby "build.rb" script running the following command: